 The Flunami (see a definition here before you decide upon your own dear reader) has been a rising tide of influenza cases.
-It was more than just increased testing though.
+It was more than just increased testing, though.
 It was about sick people.
 And travel.
 And virology.
 And immunity.
+And an early start.
+And a prolonged season.
 And vaccines.
-Becuase flu seasons are complex.
+Because flu seasons are complex.

-Australia’s national definition of the severity of our flu season focusses on the number of deaths and/or the number of intensive care unit (ICU) admissions among confimred flu cases.
+Australia’s national definition of the severity of our flu season focuses on the number of deaths and/or the number of intensive care unit (ICU) admissions among confirmed flu cases.
 That’s fine.
 But other indicators can also suggest how much of an impact a flu season is having.

 Hospital admissions

-The number of people admitted to hospital with flu is also up in 2019.
-In fact, it’s at the second-highest total in the past 6 years according to data from a collection of “sentinel” hospitals reporting data from across Australia via the FluCAN network.
+The number of people admitted to the hospital with the flu is also up in 2019.
+In fact, it’s the second-highest total in the past 6 years, according to data from a collection of “sentinel” hospitals reporting across Australia via the FluCAN network.

 Residential care facility flu outbreaks

-Another measure that supports the signal testing data has been sending us in Australia since summer, is the number of flu outbreaks in residential care facilities.
+Another measure that supports the signals from Australian testing data since the summer is the number of flu outbreaks in residential care facilities.

-The state of Victoria seems to have only recently begun to report such outbreaks so there may still be issues around communications between facilities and public health and getting testing done etc. Nonetheless, based on what numbers we have in hand, there have been more outbreaks in 2019 than in the other two years recorded.
+The state of Victoria seems to have only recently begun reporting such outbreaks, so there may still be issues with communication between facilities and public health and with getting testing done, etc. Nonetheless, based on the numbers we have on hand, there have been more outbreaks in 2019 than in the other two years.
 In New South Wales, the total is currently third highest over the past decade.

 I may not have been clear in previous posts, but yes, testing is up.
-Using publicly available data from New South Wales Government Department of Health, testing for influenza-like illness in that jurisdiction rise by an average of 1.3-times the total of the previous year – dropping in the milder 2018 season (red line in the graph below).
+Using publicly available data from the New South Wales Government Department of Health, testing for influenza-like illness in that jurisdiction rose by an average of 1.3 times the total of the previous year, dropping in the milder 2018 season (red line in the graph below).
 But the 2019 flu season is

 In some quarters during 2019, there seemed to be a reticence to accept that more cases of flu were occurring this year.
-As if testing was to blame for numbers rising and that the media were driving people to seek care and get tested when they otherwise wouldn’t.
+As if testing was to blame for numbers rising, and that the media were driving people to seek care and get tested when they otherwise wouldn’t.
 There is bound to be some of that going on because everything about flu is complex.
 But 9X as much testing as any previous year (see May 2019)?
-Hopefully, those people are conducting studies to back these suspicions up.
+Hopefully, those people are conducting studies to substantiate these suspicions.

 And a paper released overnight explaining some of the virology (based around haemagglutinin sequencing and analysis) agrees.[1]